-Healing the Wandering Womb
+Healing The Wandering Womb

-The Arvigo Techniques of Maya abdominal massage are practiced and taught by Dr. Rosita Arvigo, D.N., who has spent the last thirty years studying and teaching Maya medicine.
+The Arvigo Techniques of Maya abdominal therapy are practiced and taught by Dr. Rosita Arvigo, D.N., who has spent the last thirty years studying and teaching Maya medicine.
 Maya abdominal massage is a self-care practice supported by professional instruction, and is an integral part of Maya medicine.
 The massage is performed over clothing and greatly assists in the release of trauma after accidents, childbirth or illness, as well as resetting the position of the uterus in the female.
 Rosita learned these techniques from her mentor, Don Elijio Panti, the great Maya shaman of Belize, Central America, with whom she apprenticed for ten years.
 Before accepting her as his apprentice, Don Elijio secured Rosita’s promise that she would remain in Belize to care for “his people,” a promise she has honored to this day.
 Don Elijio passed away in 1996 at the age of 103; fortunately, much of his vast knowledge of herbal and physical healing was preserved.
 Rosita now works tirelessly both in Belize and the United States in sharing this important work.
 Rosita also studied with Hortence Robinson, an elder and herbal midwife of Belize who has been delivering babies since she was 13.

-The Arvigo Techniques of Maya abdominal massage address the position and health of the pelvic and abdominal organs.
+The Arvigo Techniques of Maya Abdominal Therapy address the position and health of the pelvic and abdominal organs.
 The work is best known for the correction of the prolapsed, fallen or tipped uterus, and for the prevention and treatment of benign prostate enlargement in men.
 Don Elijio believed that a woman’s center is her uterus.
 “If a woman’s uterus is out of balance, so is she,” he would say.
 Midwives and healers of Central America agree that most “female troubles” are caused by the wandering womb.
 Normally the uterus leans slightly over the bladder in the center of the pelvis, about one and a half inches above the pubic bone.
 It is held in this position by muscles, the vaginal wall and ligaments that attach it to the back, front, and sides of the pelvis.
 Uterine ligaments are made to accommodate a growing fetus and to move freely when the bladder or bowel is full.
 The ligaments and muscles can weaken and loosen, causing the uterus to fall downward, forward, backward or to either side.
 A uterus in any of these positions is referred to as “tipped.”